LONGLISTED FOR THE WILLIAM HILL SPORTS BOOK OF THE YEAR AWARD

-His triumphs put his country on the map, yet when Soviet tanks moved in to crush Czechoslovakia’s new freedoms in 1968, Zátopek paid a heavy price for his brave stance as a champion of ‘socialism with a human face’.
-Expelled from the Army, he was condemned to years of degrading manual labour, far from his home and his adored wife.
+His triumphs put his country on the map, yet when Soviet tanks moved in to crush Czechoslovakia’s new freedoms in 1968, Zátopek paid a heavy personal price for his brave defence of ‘socialism with a human face’.
 Rehabilitated two decades later, he was a shadow of the man he had been – and the world had all but forgotten him.

-Based on extensive research in the Czech Republic and with unparalleled access to Zátopek's family and friends, particularly his widow, fellow Olympian Dana Zátopková, Today We Die A Little evokes not just an extraordinary man but a glorious age of athletics and a dramatic period in European history.
-It strips away the myths to tell the complex and deeply moving story of the most inspiring Olympic hero of them all.
+Today We Die A Little strips away the myths to tell the complex and deeply moving story of the most inspiring Olympic hero of them all.

 A tale from athletics' age of innocence...
 He was a sporting hero not just for his time but for all time